misskey-dev/misskey/CONTRIBUTING.md

 - HMR may not work in some environments such as Windows.

 ## Testing
-You can run non-backend tests by executing following commands
+You can run non-backend tests by executing following commands:
 ```sh
 pnpm --filter frontend test
 pnpm --filter misskey-js test